- Parents Home

 - then once a week until delivery

-Throughout your pregnancy, your health care provider will check your weight and blood pressure while also checking the growth and development of your baby (by doing things like feeling your abdomen, listening for the fetal heartbeat starting during the second trimester, and measuring your belly).
-During the span of your pregnancy, you'll also have prenatal tests, including blood, urine, and cervical tests, and probably at least one ultrasound.
+Your health care provider will regularly check your weight and blood pressure, and check the growth and development of your baby (by doing things like feeling your abdomen, listening for the fetal heartbeat starting during the second trimester, and measuring your belly).
+You'll also have prenatal tests and probably at least one ultrasound.

 When choosing a health care provider to counsel and treat you during your pregnancy, your options include:

-- obstetricians/gynecologists (also known as OB/GYNs): doctors who specialize in pregnancy and childbirth, as well as women's health care
+- obstetricians/gynecologists (OB/GYNs): doctors who specialize in pregnancy and childbirth, as well as women's health care

 - family practitioners: doctors who provide a range of services for patients of all ages — in some cases, this includes obstetrical care

-- certified nurse-midwives: advanced practice nurses specializing in women's health care needs, including prenatal care, labor and delivery, and postpartum care for uncomplicated pregnancies.
-There are also other kinds of midwives, but you should look for one with formal training who's been certified in the field.
+- certified nurse-midwives: advanced practice nurses specializing in women's health care needs, including prenatal care, labor and delivery, and postpartum care for pregnancies without problems.
+There are other types of midwives, too, with different levels of training.
+Midwives often work together with doctors, but in some states they might work independently.

-Now that you're eating for two (or more!), this is not the time to cut calories or go on a diet.
-In fact, it's just the opposite — you need about 300 extra calories a day, especially later in your pregnancy when your baby grows quickly.
+Now that you're eating for two (or more!), don't cut calories or go on a diet.
+Women who are pregnant with one baby need about 300–400 extra calories a day in the second trimester, and a little more in the third trimester.
 If you're very thin, very active, or carrying multiples, you'll need even more.
-But if you're overweight, your health care provider may advise you to consume fewer extra calories.
+But if you're overweight, your health care provider may advise you to take in fewer extra calories.

 Healthy eating is always important, but especially when you're pregnant.
-So, make sure your calories come from nutritious foods that will contribute to your baby's growth and development.
+So, make sure your calories come from nutritious foods that will boost your baby's growth and development, such as:

 - lean meats